-Orders over $75 ship free with coupon code SHIPFREE entered at checkout!If your order is all in stock, it will ship ASAP.
+Skincare orders over $75 ship free with coupon code SHIPFREE entered at checkout!If your skincare is all in stock, it will ship ASAP.
 If your order includes a pre-order item, your order will ship when everything is ready.
 Thank you for your patience!

 All Natural Fly Repellent for Donkeys, Horses, Mules, Hinnies and Farm Animals 13 oz